Go back to Index of Recipes

 48 hours |

-1 kg fresh salmon (whole or as fillets with skin) |
+1 kg fresh salmon filleted, or 2 x 500g sides with skin

-For the Gravad Sauce (for 4 persons): |
+For the Gravad Sauce (for 4 persons): 2 tbsp sweet mustard |

-Mix together the mustard, sugar and egg yolk.
+2 tbsp cider or white wine vinegar Mix together the mustard, sugar and egg yolk.
 Add oil drop by drop while stirring to create a smooth emulsion.
-Then add the vinegar, salt and pepper and the dill |
+Then add the vinegar, salt and pepper, and the dill.
+Or tip all ingredients into a blender and blitz until smooth. |

 Go back to Index of Recipes